ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/manually-installing-plugin.md

 # Manually installing plugin
-Created by Thomas Tornevall, last modified on 2023-04-27 If you plan to install a development version **or** not directly from WordPress plugin manager, this is the place to look at.
+If you plan to install a development version **or** not directly from WordPress plugin manager, this is the place to look at.
 If you plan to run this plugin in a "production state", please install it properly within the WordPress plugin manager.
 This page currently only has information for git installs.

-- [Installations with zip file (most similar to the WordPress Plugin Repository)](#manuallyinstallingplugin-installationswithzipfile(mostsimilartothewordpresspluginrepository))
-- [Installations with
-  git](#manuallyinstallingplugin-installationswithgit)
-  - [Dual plugins (how to act on it)](#manuallyinstallingplugin-dualplugins(howtoactonit))
-  - [Creating your own zip-release from git](#manuallyinstallingplugin-creatingyourownzip-releasefromgit)

 # Installations with zip file (most similar to the WordPress Plugin Repository)
 > About the current-zip fileCurrently, there are no stable tag present